-Fair Credit Reporting Act (FCRA) and Employment
+Fair Credit Reporting Act (FCRA) and Background Checks

-Fair Credit Reporting Act (FCRA)
+What is the Fair Credit Reporting Act (FCRA)?

-FCRA is federal legislation meant to promote fair, accurate, and private background checks and other consumer reports.
+FCRA is federal legislation designed to promote fair, accurate, and private background checks and other consumer reports.
 FCRA oversees the collection and use of consumer credit information.

 FCRA shapes the way employers can ask for, receive, and use a background check from a third party.
 Employers are subject to certain expectations and laws before reviewing any consumer report in the case of hiring new employees.

 If an employer decides not to hire you because of your report, they must give you a pre-adverse action disclosure that includes a copy of the report and a copy of your rights.

 They must then give you notice that they have decided not to hire you and let you know the name and address of the Consumer Reporting Agency and information on your right to dispute the report.

-If an employer is asking a third party company to provide an investigative report—a report based on personal interviews concerning a person's character, general reputation, personal characteristics, and lifestyle then they must also tell the applicant or employee of his or her right to a description of the nature and scope of the investigation.
+If an employer is asking a third party company to provide an investigative report—a report based on personal interviews concerning a person's character, general reputation, personal characteristics, and lifestyle—then they must also tell the applicant or employee of his or her right to a description of the nature and scope of the investigation.

 FCRA and State Law